DIY - Finishing Techniques

 photo source: kaprizhardwoodfloors.com

-Stick a piece of scotch tape over the grid (you can also use paper tape), pressing it lightly on top so that it is well stuck all over the surface, then attach it to one end and pull it out.
+Glue a piece of scotch tape (you can also use paper scotch tape) over the grid, pressing lightly on top to make sure it is well stuck all over the surface, then pinch one end and pull it off.

 film adhesion